RushCard Prepaid Debit Card Review

 The RushCard offers a solution for people looking for a debit card but have poor credit, or prefer not having it linked to a bank account.
 Learn more about what the card can do for you.

-More people are used prepaid debit cards than ever before.
+More people are using prepaid debit cards than ever before.

 There are a number of benefits to use these; not only can you qualify for one even if you have poor credit, but prepaid cards aren't linked to a bank account.

-In a world with an increasing amount of cybercrime (cybercrime is estimated to result in more than $2 trillion in losses by 2019), the ability to shop online without worrying about losing access to your own bank account cannot be overstated.
+In a world with an increasing amount of cybercrime, the ability to shop online without worrying about losing access to your own bank account cannot be overstated.

 If you cannot qualify for a credit card, are worried about having your identity stolen online, or simply want a card with a set amount of cash to spend to keep yourself in check, the Rush Prepaid Debit Card might be the right choice for you.